fclaerho/buildstack/README.md

 | [Ansible][5] |

   * ✔!
 Implemented by buildstack
-  * ✔+ Natively supported and completed by buildstack
+  * ✔+ Partial native implementation completed by buildstack
   * ✘ Not supported

 Why, Oh Why?